• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-overhead view of crispy sofritas tofu in a cast iron skillet.
+Close up view of sofritas tofu in a skillet with a serving spoon.

 Chipotle Sofritas Tofu